 In South Carolina, brain injury is the number one cause of death for people under the age of 44.
 Traumatic brain injuries (TBI) are also responsible for 61,000 South Carolinians currently living with disability.
-This article addresses the two broad catergories of TBI and the effects they have on the injured person.
+This article addresses the two broad categories of TBI and the effects they have on the injured person.

-If you have any questions, you should call me at 803-790-2800 or reach out to our firm via the live chat box below.
+If you have any questions, you can call me at 803-790-2800 or reach out to our firm via the live chat box below.
 My job as a lawyer is not only to fight for justice, but to educate the public.
 That's why I've written two books to provide guidance to those who have suffered an injury due to someone else's recklessness.
 Please think of my law firm as a resource, and know that no one with a brain injury in South Carolina has to feel alone.
 We are here to help.